Wulfsta/CylinderCurve/README.md

 ## Raw:

-Here is the raw, for those not working in a Jupyter notebook:
+Here is the raw text, for those not working in a Jupyter notebook:

 ```sage
 # Summary: A simple approximation of the curve resulting from cutting an elliptic cylinder at some